steffano-da-cruz/product-preview-card-component/README.md

 ![Product Preview](/assets/images/readme-preview-card.png)

 ## 💻 About the project
 A challenge from the Frontend Mentor website.
 It's a pretty easy challenge, although it was kind of tricky to make it responsive for mobile, but I learned a lot.
 It was made using Flexbox.
+Dont't forget to give it a try on mobile, because this web page is responsive!

 ## 🛠 Technologies used
 - HTML5